Intervention Specialist: Mild/Moderate

 Malone's program equips educators to effectively teach children with mild to moderate educational needs in grades K-12.
 You'll take courses on developmental characteristics, instructional interventions, classroom management, and special education law.
 Your coursework also will include preparation for the Ohio Reading endorsement.

-- EDUC 503 - Social and Cultural Diversity from a Christian Worldview
+- EDUC 503 - Foundations of Social and Cultural Diversity

 - EDUC 510 - Techniques of Research